RiscadoA/Magma/docs/MSL/MSL Design.md

-This preprocessor directive is obligatory in every Magma shader header.
+This preprocessor directive is obligatory in every Magma Shader header.

 It is used to check if the shader version is compatible with the program compiling it.